Status of this Document

 Each time a set of changes is published, changes MUST be released in at least one Change Set.
 Changes MAY be published across multiple Change Sets.
 For example, a site may decide that each Change Set will have at most 50 changes and if that maximum is exceeded during the release time period, then a second Change Set will be created.

-array.
-The Activities MAY be in ascending or descending order, but the order MUST be consistent within the Collection. - Where there are multiple Change Sets, these sets MUST be arranged in ascending or descending date-time order, consistent with the Activity ordering within each Change Set.
+Where there are multiple Change Sets, these sets MUST be arranged in ascending or descending date-time order, consistent with the Entity Change Activity ordering within each Change Set.

 {